Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 He thanked all lawyers for their assistance and professionalism; Victim Support workers, the hard work of the staff of various agencies who had managed the logistics of the hearing, the media's responsible approach to reporting the proceeding.

-Above all he thanked the people of Al Noor and Linwood Mosque for sharing the experiences of their ordeals and for their patience, respect for the court.
+Above all he thanked the people of Al Noor and Linwood Mosque for sharing the experiences of their ordeals and for their patience and respect for the court.

-Outside court the sentenced generated widespread singing and clapping from hundreds of people who are there to show their support for the Muslim community.
+Outside court the sentence generated widespread singing and clapping from hundreds of people who are there to show their support for the Muslim community.

 Prime Minister Jacinda Ardern has also acknowledged the "strength" of the Muslim community who shared their words in court in the past few days.